krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-Which Google Cloud load balancing option runs at Layer 7 of the TCP stack?
+Q. Which Google Cloud load balancing option runs at Layer 7 of the TCP stack?
 ```
 ```
 Global http(s)